1and1/meetingminutesasaservice/README.md

 ### Prerequisites

-Prerequisites is Java 8 for running it and Maven for building it.
+Prerequisites is Java 8 for running it and [Maven](https://maven.apache.org/) for building it.
 It can run on Linux and Windows.
-The start wrapper script works on Windows only with Cygwin.
+One start wrapper script (mmaas.sh) works on Linux.
+On Windows it only works with Cygwin (mmaas.bat).

 ### Building